-Before getting in a boat, all coxes and athletes MUST have completed their membership application form.
-This process includes reading an introductory leaflet on safety and signing a box to confirm that you have read and understood it, and that you are able to swim 400m lightly clothed.
-You should have been handed a copy along with your membership form, but if not an electronic copy can be downloaded here.
+Before getting in a boat, all coxes and athletes MUST have completed their membership application form AND read and signed the safety induction document.
+This process includes signing a box to confirm that you are able to swim 400m lightly clothed.
 If you want to steer a boat (including learning to scull), then you need to get started on the Steering Certificate at Level 0.

 Level 0 is the very first step on your steering journey, and you need to do this before you steer a Thames boat for the first time, even if you’ve got lots of experience at another club or on another bit of river.
 It’s only reading, so you can do it in your own time, and please do take your time so that you really understand all of it.
 If you have any questions, just drop us an email on firstname.lastname@example.org

 In order to be certified at Level 0, you need to read the following documents:

 “Lessons For Rowers” from the Dove Pier Incident (main body only)

 “Coxing for beginners” (coxes and those new to the sport only)